On the uniform convergence of continuous semigroups: Introduction

-To the best of the authors' knowledge, the study of continuous semigroups of analytic functions susceptible of being developable with a Dirichlet series was initiated in \cite{noi}.
+To the best of the authors' knowledge, the study of continuous semigroups of analytic functions susceptible of being developable with a Dirichlet series was initiated in \cite{noi} (see also \cite{noi2}).
 More specifically, the continuous semigroups of analytic functions in the \emph{Gordon-Hedenmalm} class $\mathcal G$ (see Definition \ref{Def-GHclass}) were studied there.
 This class, introduced in \cite{gorheda}, is the family of symbols giving rise to bounded composition operators in $\mathcal{H}^2$, the Hilbert space of Dirichlet series that Hedenmalm, Lindqvist and Seip brought up in \cite{HedLinSeip}.
-In \cite{noi}, the authors found an interesting phenomena: every continuous semigroup of analytic functions in the class $\mathcal{G}$ happens to converge to the identity uniformly in half planes $\C_{\epsilon}=\{s\in\C: \text{Re}(s)>\epsilon\}$, $\epsilon>0$.
-A natural question which arose is that of under what conditions these semigroups would converge uniformly to the identity in the whole right half-plane.
-In the present work, it is proven that, in fact, this surprising property is satisfied for a large class of continuous semigroups of analytic functions in the right half-plane, in particular, those in the Gordon-Hedenmalm class.
+In \cite{noi}, the authors found an interesting phenomena: every continuous semigroup of analytic functions in the class $\mathcal{G}$ happens to converge to the identity uniformly in half planes $\C_{\epsilon}$, $\epsilon>0$.
+As a byproduct of above theorem we get:

-\begin{theorem} Let $\{\Phi_{t}\}$ be a continuous semigroup in the Gordon-Hedenmalm class, then $\{\Phi_{t}\}$ converges to the identity map uniformly in the right half-plane. \end{theorem}
+\begin{corollary} Let $\{\Phi_{t}\}$ be a continuous semigroup in the Gordon-Hedenmalm class, then $\{\Phi_{t}\}$ converges to the identity map uniformly in the right half-plane. \end{corollary}

 The proof of Gumenyuk's result hinges upon classical results of Geometric Function Theory like the No-Koebe-Arcs Theorem and the existence of the Koenigs map of a semigroup.
-In our approach, the proofs of Theorems \ref{conunifelip} and \ref{convunifsemg} depend strongly on good descriptions of the infinitesimal generators of continuous semigroups.
-In the case of the unit disc, we use the Berkson-Porta formula (see Theorem \ref{BPformula} in Section \ref{sec:semigroups}) and in the case of semigroups in the Gordon-Hedenmalm class the fact that their infinitesimal generators are Dirichlet series with non-negative real part (see Theorem \ref{gcoro} in Section \ref{sectionclassg}).
-In the proofs, we also tightly use a result of M. Lavrentiev \cite{Lav} relating the behaviour of the length and the harmonic measure in the boundary of Jordan domains.
+In our approach, the proofs of Theorems \ref{conunifelip} and \ref{convunifsem1} depend strongly on good descriptions of the infinitesimal generators of continuous semigroups.
+In the case of the unit disc and the right half-plane, we use the Berkson-Porta formula (see Theorem \ref{BPformula} in Section \ref{sec:semigroups}) and to prove Corollary \ref{convunifsemg} in the case of semigroups in the Gordon-Hedenmalm class the fact that their infinitesimal generators are Dirichlet series with non-negative real part (see Theorem \ref{gcoro} in Section \ref{sectionclassg}).
+In the proofs, we also strongly use a result of M. Lavrentiev \cite{Lav} relating the behaviour of the length and the harmonic measure in the boundary of Jordan domains.

-The ideas involved in the proof of these results happen to be far-reaching.
-Indeed, they can be used to state more general results for semigroups in the right half-plane (see Theorems \ref{convunifsemg2} and \ref{convunifsem}).